awslabs/aws-sdk-swift/reference/0.x/AWSDocDB/DocDbClientProtocol.md

 func describeDBInstances(input: DescribeDBInstancesInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBInstancesOutputResponse, DescribeDBInstancesOutputError>) -> Void)
 ```

-### describeDBSubnetGroups(input:​completion:​)
+### describeDBSubnetGroups(input:completion:)

 Returns a list of DBSubnetGroup descriptions.
-If a
-DBSubnetGroupName is specified, the list will contain only the descriptions of the specified DBSubnetGroup.
+If a DBSubnetGroupName is specified, the list will contain only the descriptions of the specified DBSubnetGroup.

 ``` swift
 func describeDBSubnetGroups(input: DescribeDBSubnetGroupsInput, completion: @escaping (ClientRuntime.SdkResult<DescribeDBSubnetGroupsOutputResponse, DescribeDBSubnetGroupsOutputError>) -> Void)
 ```

-### describeEngineDefaultClusterParameters(input:​completion:​)
+### describeEngineDefaultClusterParameters(input:completion:)

-Returns the default engine and system parameter information for the cluster database
+Returns the default engine and system parameter information for the cluster database engine.
-engine.

 ``` swift
 func describeEngineDefaultClusterParameters(input: DescribeEngineDefaultClusterParametersInput, completion: @escaping (ClientRuntime.SdkResult<DescribeEngineDefaultClusterParametersOutputResponse, DescribeEngineDefaultClusterParametersOutputError>) -> Void)
 ```

-### describeEventCategories(input:​completion:​)
+### describeEventCategories(input:completion:)

-Displays a list of categories for all event source types, or, if specified, for a
-specified source type.
+Displays a list of categories for all event source types, or, if specified, for a specified source type.

 ``` swift
 func describeEventCategories(input: DescribeEventCategoriesInput, completion: @escaping (ClientRuntime.SdkResult<DescribeEventCategoriesOutputResponse, DescribeEventCategoriesOutputError>) -> Void)
 ```

-### describeEvents(input:​completion:​)
+### describeEvents(input:completion:)

 Returns events related to instances, security groups, snapshots, and DB parameter groups for the past 14 days.
 You can obtain events specific to a particular DB instance, security group, snapshot, or parameter group by providing the name as a parameter.
 By default, the events of the past hour are returned.